-John was fascinated by design and the arts at a young age studying everything from the violin to photography and eventually dance, which he studied at the conservatory at New York University's Tisch School, where he received a Bachelors of Fine Arts.
-He has worked extensively as a contemporary dancer and choreographer and continues to perform and show work internationally.
-Two years ago he created Coil + Drift following a desire to further his exploration of objects in space.
-He honed his woodworking skills while working around the brilliant people at Makeville Studios.
+In 2014 John created Coil + Drift following a desire to further his exploration of objects in space.
+He honed his woodworking skills while working with the brilliant craftspeople at Makeville Studios.
 As a designer and entrepreneur, John is entirely self-taught.
-His has been recognized twice as a Finalist for Martha Stewart's American Made Awards and has been profiled in multiple publications such as Apartment Therapy and The Hand and Eye.
+His has been recognized twice as a Finalist for Martha Stewart's American Made Awards and was the subject of a recent documentary short made by Mercedes-Benz for NBC.